 Ever since Goa was liberated on the 19th of December in 1961, the state has been the recipient of extraordinary exposure from the nation as well as the rest of the world.
 In spite of all the fame and recognition there has been a lot of misconception going around about this utopia, so much so that the media has been glaring at Goa for all the wrong reasons.
 Tourists from all over are drawn to the state for its timeless beaches and verdurous cornucopia of atmosphere.

-The village is the center of life for them no matter how many buildings or highways are constructed.
+For the locals, the village is the center of life for them no matter how many buildings or highways are constructed.
 People living the slow-lifestyle often feel that tourists visiting the state are intruding on their way of life and their community, even though tourism is essential to its economy.
-This feeling is never intensified more than when the media paints the land as a self-indulgent extravagant utopia where laws and policies are amenable and crime is served no justice even though it’s reported.
+This feeling is never intensified more than when the media paints the land as a self-indulgent extravagant utopia where laws and policies are amenable and crime is served no justice even though its is reported.
 Locals of the past lived quite the amphibian life, sprawling through the forest and harsh terrain from inland outwards to the rivers and seas in their canoes.
 Having the ghats as a well-defined and tough barrier on the eastern side and not more than 55 km away is the Arabian Sea that neighbors the Indian Ocean.
 Due to the ghats all the rivers would rise in the east and find their way westwards draining into the sea.
-The has a total area of a mere 3701 sq km, this makes it one of the smallest states to be part of the Indian union.
-This little piece of land, being only 105 sq km long and 65 sq km wide possesses beauty that is still mesmerizing despite the urban straddle and smokestack growth.
+The state has a total area of a mere 3701 sq km, this makes it one of the smallest states to be part of the Indian union.
+This little piece of land, being only 105 sq kms long and 65 sq kms wide possesses beauty that is still mesmerizing despite the urban straddle and smokestack growth.

 The Mughals called Surat ‘the door to the house of Goa’ when they were not calling it their ‘blessed port’.
 It is true that Goa does not have an identity independent of its water, but the waves and ripples masquerade just as much as they unclothe the different layers of historically embellished encounters after encounters with great religions of the world.
 However, categorizing them just based on religion would be atrocious, and be a crime against the layers of complex identity seen here; the different layers of education, history, dreams, caste, language, aspirations, and yearnings.
 There is culture oozing out of everything in this state, it can be witnessed in its air, the villages and its soil, its rivers, forests, trees and birds that nest in them, and stones.
 It is personified in their deities, in the prayers chanted at altars and in prayer rooms in homes, the tulsi in the front yards and crosses atop churches and entrance to their homes.
 This culture has endured and perpetuated this land through a series of empires, with the most traumatic being the early and final stages of the Portuguese rule.